Last updated: 19 November, 2025

-As it’s still a relatively new medication, we don’t yet know why Mounjaro causes fatigue.
+As it’s still a relatively new medication, we don’t yet know why you might experience Mounjaro fatigue.
 However, there are several possible explanations for it.
-And the good news is there are steps you can take to feel more energised.
+And the good news?
+You can feel more energised by taking a few simple steps.

-To help you feel your best during your treatment, this article explores the possible links between Mounjaro (tirzepatide) and fatigue, and provides practical tips to combat exhaustion, as you lose weight and build long term health gains.
+To help you feel your best during your treatment, this article explores the link between Mounjaro (tirzepatide) and fatigue.
+And we’ll provide practical tips to combat exhaustion on your weight loss journey, so you can focus on building long-term health gains.

 You’re Eating Less

-Mounjaro reduces your appetite and makes you feel full sooner, which is why it’s so effective for weight loss.
+Mounjaro reduces your appetite and makes you feel full sooner, which is why it’s such an effective weight loss treatment.
 However, if you eat too little on Mounjaro, this might contribute to fatigue.

-“Mounjaro often leads to a significant decrease in food intake, which can lead to consuming fewer nutrients, ultimately impacting your energy levels,” Laura Perez, Lead Dietician at Simple Online Pharmacy, explains.
+“Mounjaro often leads to a significant decrease in food intake, which can lead to consuming fewer nutrients.
+This can ultimately impact your energy levels,” Laura Perez, Lead Dietitian at Simple Online Pharmacy, explains.

 Mounjaro Impacts Your Hormones